kilroy-code/distributed-security/README.md

 Most cryptography libraries (including panva) expect applications to manage key creation, storage, and safety.
 By contrast, an application using the distributed-security library works with ordinary *tag* strings that each represent a person or a team of people in the application.
 For example, an application calls `encrypt(message, tag)` and the library takes care of getting the right key for the *tag* and applying it.
 All this happens within a separate sandbox in the browser that is isolated from the application - the application never gets to handle the keys at all.
 At the same time, though, no server gets to handle the raw keys either.
 The keys are generated in the sandbox, encrypted there, and the *encrypted* keys are stored in the cloud so that they are available on all the users' devices:

 1. A tag can represent a team of people or other teams, like the nodes in an org-chart.
 The private keys of the team are encrypted so as to be decryptable only by the members of the team.
-Teams can represent a role or authority, or family, workgroup or company.
+Teams can represent a role or authority, or family, club, care team, workgroup, company, etc.
 2. A tag can represent an individual human.
 The private keys of the individual are encrypted so as to be decryptable only by the different browsers (on different devices) that the individual uses, or by a recovery key.
 3. A tag can represent a browser or a recovery key.
 The private keys of these are encrypted by a secret supplied by the application:
    - The application secret for a browser is typicaly an application-specific hash of the tag, or a browser credential.
 The encrypted private browser key is stored within the sandbox on that browser.
 They are never put in the cloud, and are only available on that one browser.